hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 This returns a list of data sources and behaves exactly how a resource lookup behaves with the m.resources.TYPE.NAME syntax above.
-All fields that are accessible within resources are available within a data source, save `tainted`, as data sources cannot be tainted.
+All fields that are accessible within resources are available within a data source, except for `tainted`, as data sources cannot be tainted.

 ### m.outputs.NAME